China bounce, oil rally pushes world shares toward 6-month high

 An impressive global earnings picture and upgrades to the U.S. profit growth horizon continued to outweigh the global trade tensions and the various emerging market dislocations.

 Wall Street’s S&P 500 will start at its highest level since Jan.
-29, less than 1 percent from its record high hit earlier that month. [.N]
+29 and less than one percent from its record high hit earlier that month. [.N]

-The VIX volatility gauge reached its lowest since late January in European trading while a surge in U.S. corporate earnings driven by tax cuts - they achieved an annual aggregate growth rate of about 25 percent in the second quarter - has prompted the likes of Citi to upgrade their end-2018 and 2019 earnings forecasts.
+The VIX volatility gauge is now at its lowest since late January too, while a surge in U.S. corporate earnings driven by tax cuts - they achieved an annual aggregate growth rate of about 25 percent in the second quarter - has prompted the likes of Citi to upgrade their end-2018 and 2019 earnings forecasts.

-Wall Street's renewed traction buoyed market sentiment around the world, with Tokyo .N225 and Seoul both up 0.6 percent and Hong Kong closing up more than 1.5 .HSI percent along with Shanghai's big bounce.
+That renewed traction has buoyed market sentiment around the world, with Tokyo .N225 and Seoul both up 0.6 percent and Hong Kong closing up more than 1.5 .HSI percent along with Shanghai's big bounce.

 In commodities, oil extended the previous day’s rally after the imposition of U.S. sanctions against major crude exporter Iran took effect on Tuesday.
 [O/R]

 Benchmark Brent crude oil futures LCOc1 shook off earlier weakness and were 1.5 percent higher at $74.80 a barrel.
-They had gained 0.75 percent on Monday after OPEC sources said Saudi production had unexpectedly fallen in July.
+They had gained 0.75 percent on Monday after OPEC sources also said Saudi production had unexpectedly fallen in July.

-On bond markets, borrowing costs for euro zone benchmark issuer Germany were pinned near their lowest levels in almost two weeks as concerns about global trade and turbulence in Italy continued to support demand for the least risky assets.
+On bond markets, borrowing costs for euro zone benchmark issuer Germany were edging off their lowest levels in almost two weeks as sidelined concerns about global trade and turbulence in Italy eased demand for the least risky assets.
 [GVD/EUR]

 The softer dollar helped metals.
 Copper CMCU3 was up 0.5 percent at $6,161.50 a tonne after retreating more than 1 percent the previous day.
 Gold, which is stuck near a one-year low, crawled 0.2 percent higher to $1,208.06 an ounce [MET/L]

-Additional reporting by Helen Reid in London; editing by Richard Balmforth
+Additional reporting by Helen Reid in London; editing by Richard Balmforth, William Maclean